ensdomains/reverse-records/README.md

 ### getNames([address])

 Returns an array of string.
-If the given address does not have reverse record or forward record setup, it returns empty string
+If the given address does not have a reverse record or forward record setup, it returns an empty string.

 ## Deployed contract address